Office for Life Sciences: Leadership

+The Office for Life Sciences is a joint-government office of the Department for Science, Innovation and Technology and the Department of Health and Social Care, and is answerable to government ministers.

+The OLS is headed up by civil servants, with the leadership as follows:

 Strategy

 Life Sciences Blueprint (2009–2010)

 The Life Sciences Blueprint, published in July 2009, set out a vision for UK life sciences policy which the OLS was tasked with supporting.
 The blueprint focused on: